9 Lives for $9 cat adoption promotion

 "By participating in (Best Friends') national campaigns, such as 9 Lives for $9, we have reached out to a broader audience, which has increased our adoptions," enthuses Laura Lillard of Community Animal Rescue and Adoption (CARA).
 "We are so grateful for the opportunity to partner with Best Friends."

 CARA is thrilled that Poe, a cat born at the shelter three years ago, may finally be adopted.
 All of his littermates have long since gone home, but Poe has been overlooked, but he yearns for people of his own.

 Then there's ShelIy, a cat who also exemplifies why this promotion is so important.
 "HELP Humane would love to be able to find her a home - she is a kitty whose owner passed away, and she has been so confused in the shelter," says Cyndi Dill of HELP Humane.
 "She's been declawed and is timid of other cats.
 We so want her to be able to find love and security again in a family."

 From special-needs cats to sweet fur kids who just keep getting overlooked, the 9 Lives for $9 promo is geared towards helping them all find homes.
-To adopt from a No More Homeless Pets Network partner near you, please click here.
+Adopt from a No More Homeless Pets Network partner near you.

 The following is a list of the Network partner recipients of the $2,000 marketing grant from Best Friends:

 - Blue Mountain Humane Society (Washington)

 - Cat's Cradle (Virginia)